 Our students are at the heart of what we do, and there is a range of support available to students should they need it.
-Sarah Warbrick and Debbie Smith are based in the Sixth Form Office and look after attendance (which is key to ensuring successful outcomes), and any day-to-day issues that the students are facing.
+Debbie Smith and Charlotte Barraclough are based in the Sixth Form Office and look after attendance (which is key to ensuring successful outcomes), and any day-to-day issues that the students are facing.
 We work hard to ensure that there are calm and productive study spaces available to them throughout the day.
 Our door is (almost) always open and our office is never empty for long!
 Our school nurse, Anna McNally, is also available to help students with any medical issues and we have a counselling service available to which we can refer students for in-school support.

 We also work closely with other external agencies, like CAMHS, the Mental Health Support Team and our local Community Support Officer, to ensure that students and their families are supported to ensure the best possible progress.

 Cheney Sixth Form Attendance